Playing guitar with arthritis is something a lot of people have trouble with.

 In the United States alone, 23% of adults suffer from some form of arthritis.
 For guitar players, arthritis in the fingers, hands, and wrists can be painful and can sometimes prevent them from playing their instruments.

-Some people mistakenly believe playing the guitar will make their arthritis worse.
+Some people mistakenly believe playing the guitar with arthritis is going to make the condition worse.
 Thankfully, there is no scientific evidence to back up these claims.
 In fact, many people believe their arthritis pain is relieved by playing guitar.